 - The many planned giving opportunities available, including charitable gift annuities, gifts through your will, gifts of life insurance and charitable trusts.

 - How planned giving can help you maintain financial independence through significant income and tax-saving benefits.

 - How to use our Gift Calculator to determine how a planned gift would fit into your financial strategy.

 - How planning the management and distribution of your assets during your lifetime and beyond helps ensure our vision of a world without Alzheimer's.

-Below is sample bequest language you can take to your attorney:
+Below is sample bequest language:

 The Founders Society

 An honorary society to recognize and thank all those who include a planned gift to the Association in their estate plans.
 Member benefits include: